BrianZhang2018/TicketService/README.md

 ==
 *The most front seat considers the best seat

-*Every seat has a seatId
+*Every seat has a seat id

 *Able to interact with customer from Console